A convolutional approach to bounding the number of polyominoes: Improving the bound of Klarner and Rivest

 \end{lemma} \begin{proof} The inequality $E(n)\le F(n-1)$ is fairly simple by

-Indeed, the cell $c$ at the square has only one possible neighbor, therefore, there must be a square $d$ on top of $c$.
-Now the cell $c$ becomes isolated and we can safely exclude it from the polyomino with the new marked cell being $d$.
-The neighborhood of $d$ has $6$ forbidden positions, but for the sake of upper bounds, we discard the more distant positions at the bottom row and only forbid the $3$ positions on the row below $d$.
+Indeed, the marked cell $c$ has only one possible neighbor, therefore, there must be a square $u$ on top of $c$ (since $n\ge 2$).
+Now the cell $c$ becomes isolated from the rest of the polyomino and we can exclude it from the polyomino with the new marked cell being $u$.
+The neighborhood of $u$ has $6$ forbidden positions, but for the sake of upper bounds, we discard the more distant positions at the bottom row and only forbid the $3$ positions on the row below $u$.
 This neighborhood is of Type $F$ with one cell less (due to removing $c$).
 Therefore, $E(n)\le F(n-1)$.

 The situation for $F(n)$ is a bit more complicated as follows: